-- During image playback, press the button.
+- During image playback, press the button. - ▶ [△ Q] will be displayed on the lower right of the screen.

 Switch to the index display.

 - Turn the < > dial counterclockwise. - The 4-image index display will appear.
 The selected image is highlighted with an orange frame. - Turning the < > dial further counterclockwise will switch the display from 9 images, 36 images, and to 100 images.
 If you turn the dial clockwise, it will rotate through 100, 36, 9, 4, and single-image display.